daremat/es6-epf/trainer/questions.md

 - Give the name of a nodeJS library to run servers
 - what is the difference between `import * as _ from lodash` & `import {clone} from lodash` ?
 Why is this important ?
 - what is the difference between `import MyComponent from 'src/app/my-component.component.js'` & `import MyComponent from './src/app/my-component.component.js'`
+- What is typescript?
+Give at least 2 differences with javascript.

 # esNext
 - what is the purpose of `async` keyword ?
 What is the purpose of `await` keyword?